 You can rely on Envoy to have your data backed up, easily accessible, and stored safely.
 This article outlines our policies that protect your sensitive information.
 You can also learn more on our security page.

 Benefits of using Envoy to improve data security

 Visitor management is our full-time job, so you can trust us to keep your system running and make your life easier.

-We run on a secure and trusted infrastructure (Heroku and AWS).
+We run on a secure and trusted infrastructure (AWS).